Compact-bounded topological groups: R-weakly compact-bounded subsets

-\begin{prop} Every r-weakly compact-bounded subset of a space X is strongly r-pseudocompact of X. \end{prop} \begin{proof} Let $A$ be a weakly compact-bounded subset of $X$ and $Y$ be a feebly compact space.
-By Proposition \ref{rpseudo}, it will suffice to show that $A\times Y$ is $r$-pseudocompact in $X\times Y$.
+\begin{prop} Every r-weakly compact-bounded subset of a space X is strongly r-pseudocompact of X. \end{prop} \begin{proof} Let $A$ be a weakly compact-bounded subset of $X$ and let $Y$ be a pseudocompact space.
+By Proposition \ref{timespseudo}, it will suffice to show that $A\times Y$ is $r$-pseudocompact in $X \times Y$.